rahimklaber/TokenManagement/README.md

 This application provides an abstraction to do some operations with tokens, without touching private keys.
 Instead all you need to do is call a simple api.

+The api is available at this address: https://serene-sands-71811.herokuapp.com/

 ## Features
 This application provides the ability to do the following things.